VuKhoa23/VuKhoa23/README.md

 <h3>I am currently a final-year student at VNU-HCMUS.
 Driven by my passion for full-stack development, I have gained proficiency in both Frontend and Backend technologies.
 I consistently apply best practices to the projects I work on.</h3>

 ## 💫 About Me:
-🔭 I’m currently working on an internship at GoGoX<br><br>🌱 I’m currently learning about microservices and exploring its applications, along with the best practices for implementation.<br><br>👨‍💻 All of my projects are available at https://vukhoa23.github.io/Portfolio/<br><br>📫 How to reach me vuanhkhoa007@gmail.com
+🔭 I’m currently committing to an internship at GoGoX<br><br>
+🌱 I’m currently learning about microservices and exploring its applications, along with the best practices for implementation.<br><br>
+👨‍💻 All of my projects are available at https://vukhoa23.github.io/Portfolio/<br><br>
+📫 How to reach me vuanhkhoa007@gmail.com

 ## 🌐 Socials: